 Clubs may use the success and visibility of the league to solicit club sponsorships for their team.

 Clubs will be given league statistics and analytics prior to the first season, as well at the end of every season, to use to acquire club sponsorship.
+See this link.

 Clubs will be required to submit an account of all sponsorships, and athlete compensations at the end of each League season.
-Clubs will be required to use a portion of club-solicited sponsorship as compensation for the athletes.
-A compensation scale will be provided to you by the League.

 Club sponsorship must be approved by the League, so that any sponsorships do not directly conflict with League sponsors that fall under non-compete contracts.